June 3, 2025, 9:38 am | Read time: 4 minutes

 Android 16 and New AI Features

-- “Speak-to-Tweak”: Images can be edited via voice command, such as changing colors, moving content, or applying filters—without any touch input.
+- “Speak-to-Tweak”: Images can be edited via voice command, for example, colors can be changed, content moved, or filters applied–all without touch input.

 - “Sketch-to-Image”: The AI automatically generates photorealistic images from rough sketches.
-This process is comparable to text-to-image AI, but the AI specializes in drawings.
+This process is comparable to text-to-image AI, but the AI is specialized in drawings.